 My research centers on authenticity in learning and improving professional learning spaces for teachers.
 Since becoming a professor at BGSU, I have more than 57 peer-reviewed publications, 15 invited papers to professional societies, 26 invited talks, and 9 keynote speeches given both domestically and abroad in nations such as Japan, China, Thailand, and Australia.

 In addition to my grant work with teachers in northwest Ohio, I have given more than 100 workshops across the United States, Malawi, Thailand, South Korea, Vietnam, and Japan to 1000’s of teachers.
 Additionally I have received scholarly grants to be a visiting Mathematics Education Professor for Khon Kaen University in Thailand and to travel to the APEC Education meetings at Tsukuba University in Tokyo, Japan and Val Paraiso, Chile.

 I love to seek out the wealth of knowledge about mathematics education from around the world.
 I have taken educators and preservice teachers on more than16 study abroad courses that I've designed with the help of many partners from around the world.
 During these courses, students travel abroad and study the intricate relationships between culture and education systems in the nations of Malawi, Greece, Italy, Crete, Turkey, China, Thailand, Australia, Bulgaria, New Zealand, and Fiji.

-Currently, I am excited to be working on Lesson Study projects with teachers in Northwest Ohio and several countries, working to develop problem solving measures the NSF funded DEAP-CAT grant, and working on connections between the pre-service, induction, and in-service teachers through DoE funded project IMPACT.
+Currently, I am excited to be working on Lesson Study projects with teachers in Northwest Ohio and several countries, working to develop problem solving measures with Drs.
+Jonathan Bostic, Toni May, Kristen Koskey, and Greg Stone for the NSF funded DEAP-CAT grant, and working on connections between the pre-service, induction, and in-service teachers through the DoE funded project IMPACT.

 Those who know me know that I have a fondness for adventure.
-If you ask me what my greatest adventure has been, I would tell you, raising my three amazing daughters with my wife and high school sweet-heart.
+If you asked me what my greatest adventure has been, I would tell you, raising my three amazing daughters with my wife and high school sweet-heart.

 Q & A With Dr. Gabriel Matney: